 Its main features include:

-This paintball marker is equipped with quite a few high-performing features such as a dual-feed mode that offers easy transition from a hopper fed system to a magazine feed system.
+This paintball marker is equipped with quite a few high-performance features such as a dual-feed mode that offers an easy transition from a hopper-fed system to a magazine feed system.
 It also works as a fully pneumatic marker, requiring you to fill it up regardless of your chosen feeding system.

 No matter what you choose, the TMC MAGFED is guaranteed to help you shoot fast and with a high level of accuracy.